Caster: Coding a Topology

 - SystemAdmin: can edit anything in Caster; SystemAdmin permissions are given by existing SystemAdmin.

-- ContentDeveloper: can edit anything within a Directory that they have permissions.
+- ContentDeveloper: can edit anything within a Directory for which they have permissions.

 A SystemAdmin creates the Directory and assigns ContentDeveloper permissions to specific teams who can now edit that Directory.